nekhtiari/image-similarity-measures/README.md

 ```bash
 image-similarity-measures --org_img_path=a.tif --pred_img_path=b.tif
 ```
-If you want to save the final result in a file you can add `--write_to_file` at then end of above command.
+The results are printed in machine-readable JSON, so you can redirect the output of the command into a file.

 **Note** that images that are used for evaluation should be **channel last**.